Azure/cyclecloud-slurm/README.md

 systemctl enable mariadb.service
 systemctl start mariadb.service
 ```

+#### AzureCA.pem and existing MariaDB/MySQL instances
+In previous versions, we shipped with an embedded certificate to connect to Azure MariaDB and Azure MySQL instances.
+This is no longer required.
+However, if you wish to restore this behavior, select the 'AzureCA.pem' option from the dropdown for the _'Accounting Certificate URL'_ parameter in your your cluster settings.

 ### Cost Reporting

 `azslurm` in slurm 3.0 project now comes with a new experimental feature `azslurm cost` to display costs of slurm jobs.
 This requires Cyclecloud 8.4 or newer, as well